khatington/Bionic/README.md

 - `Milestone2_Analysis.pdf`: about the four photographs portraying a story
 - `Milestone3_Analysis.pdf`: about the collage.

 All contain explanations on the intention of my designs and the tools used throughout the process.
-Why I've used went with these choices and how does this make an effect towards the finishing result of each part of the project.
+Why I've used went with these choices and how does this make an effect towards the end result of each part of the project.

 ### Criteria
 - Come up with a name for the series and create a logo design for the series